 Recently, the Portland metro region has made national headlines as a hub for juvenile sex trafficking.
 Also known as commercial sexual exploitation of children (CSEC), this issue is a top priority for Commissioner Saltzman.
 Juvenile sex trafficking intersects with several issues that the Commissioner is already committed to, including domestic violence, foster care, and child abuse.
 Working with non-profit organizations, government agencies, and community partners, here is information and resources about the City's efforts to end juvenile sex trafficking.

 - A pilot housing program for adult trafficking victims So far, six women are living in their own apartments.
 This program is in partnership with JOIN, LifeWorks NW, and the City of Portland.

 - Sustainable funding stream The City is now able to seize items such as cars, cell phones, computers, and cash from pimps and johns.

-- The Gateway Center for Domestic Violence Services Created by Commissioner Saltzman and County Chair Jeff Cogen, the Gateway Center is a resource for victims facing any type of emotional, physical, or sexual abuse, including sexual exploitation.
+- The Gateway Center for Domestic Violence Services Created by Commissioner Saltzman and County Chair Jeff Cogen, the Gateway Center is a resource for victims facing any type of emotional, physical, or sexual abuse, including sexual exploitation related to intimate partner violence.
 Click here to enter the Gateway Center website

 Engagement with law enforcement: